An abnormally shaped tooth is any tooth that has an irregular shape.

 The dentist will examine the mouth and teeth.
 You will be asked questions about your child's medical history and symptoms, such as:

-- Does the child have any medical conditions that may cause abnormal tooth shape?
+- Does your child have any medical conditions that may cause abnormal tooth shape?

 - At what age did the teeth appear?